AdobeDocs/campaign-standard.en/help/designing/using/managing-landing-page-structure-and-style.md

 ![](assets/des_lp_content_6.png)

-## Changing the text style in the content editor
+## Changing the text style in the content editor {#changing-the-text-style-in-the-content-editor}

 To change the style of the text, you have to click inside a text block.